cdznd/todo-node-api/README.md

      Make sure you have Node.js v20.11.0 installed.
 Then, run:
     ```bash
     npm install
+    npm test (checking if all the api components are working fine)
     npm start
     ```
 4. **Access the API Docs**: